Native Americans question use of folk song at inaugural

 He also revoked a permit for the Keystone XL oil pipeline that tribes fought in court for years, and he agreed to restore the boundaries of the first national monument created specifically at the request of tribes in southern Utah.
 Inaugural events showcased tribes across the country in traditional regalia, dancing and in prayer.

 But amid the revelry, some Native Americans saw a glitch in Wednesday’s swearing-in ceremony.
 The only mention of Indigenous people came in the benediction delivered by the Rev. Silvester Beaman.
-And then there was the mishmash of songs sung by Jennifer Lopez that included lyrics from “This Land is your Land.”
+And then there was the mishmash of songs sung by Jennifer Lopez that included lyrics from “This Land is Your Land.”
 The folk tune is popular around campfires and in grade schools, but it also called to mind the nation’s long history of land disputes involving tribes.

 “Oh, I love J.Lo,” said Kristen Herring, who is Lumbee and lives in Austin, Texas.
 “It wasn’t super disappointing that she sang it.
 But I was like, ‘Oh, why did that have to be on the list of things to sing?’”